Max Kruse: Union Berlin

 On 6 August 2020, Kruse returned to the Bundesliga joining Union Berlin.
 On 3 October, he scored his first goal for Union and the game's opener in a 4–0 win against Mainz 05.
 He then scored a penalty and assisted two goals in a 3–1 win against 1899 Hoffenheim on 3 November.
 During a 5–0 win against Arminia Bielefeld on 7 November 2020, he scored a penalty to equalise Hans-Joachim Abel's Bundesliga record for most penalties scored (16) without a single miss.
 On the last matchday of the season, he scored a goal in stoppage time to beat RB Leipzig 2–1 and qualify Union Berlin for the 2021–22 UEFA Europa Conference League, their first European football since the 2001–02 UEFA Cup.

 Return to Wolfsburg

 On 30 January 2022, Kruse re-joined VfL Wolfsburg on a one-and-a-half-year deal.
 On 28 November 2022, Wolfsburg and Kruse agreed to terminate his contract by mutual consent.

 SC Paderborn

 On 30 June 2023, Kruse agreed to join 2.
 Bundesliga club SC Paderborn.
 On 24 November 2023, his contract with SC Paderborn was mutually terminated.

 A month later, Kruse announced his retirement from playing.
-In 375 matches in the top two divisons of the German league pyramid he scored 117 league goals.
+In 375 matches in the top two divisions of the German league pyramid he scored 117 league goals.